jonuoha60/twitter-bot/README.md

 - Fetches your latest GitHub repository using the GitHub API
 - Updates your Twitter bio with the repository name and URL
-- Runs on a Node.js server with Puppeteer and Twitter API integration
-- Easy to configure with environment variables
 - Perfect for developers who want to keep their social profiles in sync effortlessly

 ---